onegeniuslykdat/JCU-CP5637-Journal/Journals/week4.md

 # Career/Employability/Learning Insights
 I looked at various options for having development environments, such as AWS, Wordmove and Azure.
 I found the Azure platform very easy to use and there were free services available for students.
 In Azure, I looked at using [Windows Virtual Machines (VM)s](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal?WT.mc_id=UI_empg) as well as [Linux VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?WT.mc_id=UI_empg&tabs=ubuntu) as an environment.
 I also looked at using [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview?WT.mc_id=APC-AppServices) and I learnt about [WordPress hosting on Azure](https://learn.microsoft.com/en-us/azure/app-service/migrate-wordpress?source=recommendations), using the All-in-One WP Migration plugin on WordPress.
 I was able to setup my own AppServcie using the WordPress hosting on Azure option.
 Below is my configuration dashboard:
 ![WordPress on Azure App service](images/wordpress_on_azure.png) I particulary liked the WordPress hosting on Azure, as this exposed me to the linux SSH and I learnt some new commands.
 It also integrates easily with GitHub in using deployment center, which is essential for workflows.
+I decided to setup my environment as follows:
+* Local - WordPress dashboard
+* Production - WordPress on Azure App service

 Learning about Wordpress deployment workflows is very helpful.
 I used the following workflow:
 * From WordPress to GitHub: ([Wordpress GitHubRepo](https://github.com/onegeniuslykdat/cp5637wordpresstest))